Usage

 to solve for the steady state), which can then be solved automatically by calling solve

 .
-In the following, an overview over the types of systems is provided, the different types of connectors are explained, and the detailed process of setting up a basic model is explained in the section Example.
+In the following, an overview over the types of systems is provided, the different types of connectors are explained, and the detailed process of setting up a basic model is explained in this page's section Example.

 Types of Systems